vanzaj/tdd-pytest/docs/tdd-pytest/content/tdd-basics.md

 0.02 seconds is much better compared to 2.5 seconds needed to start a browser.

-Since we know that the `home` view should return `home.html` template, we can check the returned html like:
+Since we know that the `home` view should return `home.html` template, we can check the returned html as follows:

 ```python
 def test_home_page_returns_correct_html(client):